-The purpose of this course is to provide instructional leadership candidates with school-based experiences at the elementary, middle, secondary grade levels as well as the central office level supervised by full-time university faculty members and approved local mentors.
+The purpose of this course is to provide instructional leadership candidates with school-based experiences at the elementary, middle, secondary grade levels as well as the central office level supervised by fulltime university faculty members and approved local mentors.
 The intern will gain school-based experiences in leading, teaching, and learning.
-Prerequisites: ILA 6663.
-Restricted to candidates who are admitted to a State of Alabama approved Instructional Leadership & Administration program.